apitrary/documentation/Tutorials/GettingStarted.md

 - Undeploying an API is currently not available *(coming in the near future)*

 **Congratulations!
-You have your first running API!** You can now continue with your application and start using your API.
+You have your first running API!**

+You can now continue with your application and start using your API.
+More information on how talk to your backend can be found in following guides:
-## Further readings

-There is more to read:

 - [REST Guide](../RESTGuide.html)
 - [Search Guide](../SearchGuide.html)